antoinejaussoin/retro-board/README.md

 - [Docusaurus](http://docusaurus.io/), for our documentation
 - [NextJS](https://nextjs.org/), for our landing page
 - [ChatGPT](https://openai.com/blog/chatgpt), powering our AI agile coach
+- [Biome](https://biomejs.dev), for linting and formatting, all in one beautiful package

 Previous versions featured the following libraries: